Lokesh598/Nisum-Pharmaceuticals/README.md

 ## Architecture

-The smart contract is being written with Solidity which is then compiled, migrated and deployed using Truffle.js on the Gode Testnet blockchain network.The frontend uses Web3.js to communicate with the smart contract and Gode Testnet blockchain network and Meta Musk Wallet is connect to Gode Test Network to do Transaction between each component in Supply .
+The smart contract is being written with Solidity which is then compiled, migrated and deployed using Truffle.js on the Ethereum Vertual Machine (Ganache) blockchain network.The frontend uses Web3.js to communicate with the smart contract and ganache ethereum blockchain network and Meta Musk Wallet is connect to ganache Network to do Transaction between each component in Supply .

 ## 🔧 Setting up Local Development